MahamShoukat/ONLINE-FOOD-DELIVERY-ANALYSIS-DELAY-PREDICTION/README.md

 # ONLINE-FOOD-DELIVERY-ANALYSIS-DELAY-PREDICTION
-Online Food Delivery Analysis &amp; Delay Prediction is a data science project that analyzes delivery data and predicts delivery time and delay status using machine learning models.
+This project applies data science and machine learning techniques to analyze online food delivery data and predict delivery time delays.
+It includes data cleaning, feature engineering, exploratory data analysis (EDA), and model training using Linear Regression, Logistic Regression, and Artificial Neural Networks (ANN).
+The goal is to identify key factors affecting delays and improve delivery time prediction accuracy.